 - After straightening, water the tree well, and maintain moisture during dry periods.

 - Fertilization should help induce improved vigor for fall root growth.
 Use a tree/shrub fertilizer available at your local garden center or nursery.
 Follow label application rates carefully.

 Cover exposed roots.
 Use nearby sand and silt deposits, if there are any.
 It is not essential to use regular soil to cover roots.
 Build the root cover to the level it was before the damage.
 Do not build it higher.
-A two (2) to three (3) inch deep mulch layer retards drying of exposed roots.
+A 2- to 3-inch-deep mulch layer retards drying of exposed roots.

 If you are in an area prone to flooding during hurricane season, silting is one of the greatest threats to shade, ornamental, and fruit trees.

 Silting occurs when soil is carried by rapidly moving water and left behind.
 Silt deposits can vary in depths of up to several inches.
 Trees and shrubs usually are not harmed by small silt deposits.
 The degree of injury increases based on how long water remains and the depth of silt deposited.
 To reduce silt injury to plants:

 - Remove the silt from the bases of the tree trunks.
 If the trees are on well-drained soil, simply wash the silt away from the trunks.
 A mild detergent helps remove silt from the foliage.